JuliaAtoms/AtomicLevels.jl/docs/src/orbitals.md

 Atomic orbitals, i.e. single particle states with well-defined orbital or total angular momentum, are usually the basic building blocks of atomic states.
-AtomicLevels provides types and methods to label orbital
+AtomicLevels provides various types and methods to conveniently label the orbitals.

 ## Orbital types